twalt007/lfz-dev/WINDOWS_INSTRUCTIONS.md

     ```shell
     http localhost
     ```
-    An HTML document should print out in the terminal that includes **"Connected to MySQL successfully!"**.
+    An HTML document should print out that includes **"Connected to MySQL successfully!"**.

 ![Testing the Environment](__env__/windows/screenshots/testing-environment.gif)